-The Hagen Teacher’s Lab is thrilled to bring its work to the West Coast this January 2019, hosted by the California State University Long Beach Theater Department.
+The Hagen Teacher’s Lab is thrilled to bring its work back to the West Coast this January 2020, hosted by the California State University Long Beach Theater Department.

 Wednesday – Monday | 9:30 am – 4:30 pm